Linkster78/Snipper/README.md

 In order to save and upload snips, open the GUI and simply click on a Snip to copy it OR right click it to access many options.

-On the top menu bar, there is also an option to bulk-save snips as well as modify Hotkeys and Clear the snip list
+On the top menu bar, there is also an option to bulk-save snips, an option to close the process as well as modify Hotkeys and Clear the snip list